 2.3 The Freezer Barrel Wall Temperature

-The temperature at the freezer barrel wall, the bowl wall in the case of the Lello 4080, has also been found to affect the rate of nucleation and recrystallisation.
+The temperature at the freezer barrel wall has also been found to affect the rate of nucleation and recrystallisation.
 Drewett & Hartel (2007) found that decreasing the coolant temperature at the freezer barrel wall caused higher ice crystal nucleation rates and reduced recrystallisation in the warmer bulk mix, which helped the ice crystals remain small.
 Similarly, Russell et al. (1999) found that as the freezer barrel temperature was lowered, the nucleation rate increased accordingly.
 Cook & Hartel (2011) simulated ice cream freezing in an ice cream machine by freezing ice cream mix in a thin layer on a microscope cold stage.
 The temperature at which ice cream mix was frozen on the cold stage varied from -7, -10, -15, and -20°C (19, 14, 5, and -4°F).
 They found that warmer freezing temperatures gave more elongated and slightly larger crystals with a wider size distribution.

 To promote rapid nucleation and minimise recrystallisation, the temperature of the refrigerant, which is R134A in the Lello 4080, should fall within the range of -23 to -29°C (-10 to -20°F) (Goff & Hartel, 2013), with the freezer barrel wall temperature estimated to be a few degrees warmer.

 Nope.
-The Lello 4080 has a 1.4 litre (1.5 quart) non-removable stainless steel bowl, which, in theory, should provide for better heat transfer as the space between the bowl and refrigerant is reduced.
-I haven’t found this non-removable bowl a problem or any more difficult to use or clean than a machine with a removable bowl.
+The Lello 4080 has a 1.4 litre (1.5 quart) non-removable stainless steel barrel, which, in theory, should provide for better heat transfer as the space between the barrel and refrigerant is reduced.
+I haven’t found this non-removable barrel a problem or difficult to clean.

 How much ice cream does the Lello 4080 make?